zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 where:

-- `pfx` - Prefix that contains up to four characters, for example, `ZOWE`.
+- `pfx` - Prefix that contains up to four characters, for example, `ZWE`.

 - `n` - Instance number